 In the late afternoon after your hike, you will have time to explore one of the villages nearby.
-I recommend Cortina d’Ampezzo.
-Have dinner here and overnight at Ansitz Heufler.
+I recommend Cortina d’Ampezzo, it’s one of the most charming ski resort towns in the Dolomites of Italy.
+Have dinner here and spend your last night at Ansitz Heufler.

-Optional Day 7: If we had one more day, I really, really wanted to do the Lago di Sorapis hike.
+If we had one more day in the Dolomites of Italy, I really, really wanted to do the Lago di Sorapis hike.
 Look up Lago di Sorapis on Pinterest and read this article for some very helpful information on this hike: Hiking to Lago di Sorapiss.

-After an incredible week at Lake Como and the Dolomites, if you want to extend your trip you have several great options.
-Click on the links below for more pictures and information:
+After an incredible week in Lake Como and the Dolomites of Italy, if you want to extend your trip you have so many great options.
+Click on the links below for more pictures, sample itineraries, and information: